WPRDC/pocket-watch/README.md

 # pocket-watch
 Command-line script that lists datasets on a CKAN instance that are overdue for updates.

+This repo now includes watchdog.py, which updates CKAN dataset parameters to show the true temporal coverage of the monitored tables in the dataset. pocket-watch uses the measured temporal coverage as a better check for data freshness.

 ## Sample output

 ```